go-kod/kod/README.md

 }
 ```

 Rather than hard-coding the greeting "Hello", we can provide a greeting in a config file.
-First, we define a options struct.
+First, we define an `options` struct.

 ```go
 type greeterOptions struct {